Lok Bhavan, Srinagar

-Raj Bhavan (translation: Government House) is the official summer residence of the Lieutenant Governor of Jammu and Kashmir.
+Lok Bhavan formerly Raj Bhavan (translation: Government House) is the official summer residence of the Lieutenant Governor of Jammu and Kashmir Manoj Sinha.
 It is located in the summer capital city Srinagar, Jammu and Kashmir.

-Raj Bhavan, Srinagar (Summer Capital City)
+Lok Bhavan, Srinagar (Summer Capital City)

-The Raj Bhavan is a small two-storey building mostly made of wood; it has lush green lawns having different varieties of roses and other beautiful flowers.
+The Lok Bhavan is a small two-storey building mostly made of wood; it has lush green lawns having different varieties of roses and other beautiful flowers.